danielcrenna/DanielCrenna/README.md

 # About Me

-I'm a techno-creative with interests in generative art, cryptography, and economics.
+I'm a techno-creative with broad interest in generative art, cryptography, economics, and the nature of work.

-My commercial expertise lies in financial, e-commerce, and entertainment software.
+My commercial expertise lies in financial, e-commerce, media streaming, and game software.

 I'm currently interested in human-centric device programming (EEG, ERG, et al.) and the advent of personal software.